iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.1.1/report.md

 > I haven't had to use it so far<br> :date: __2020-11-26 23:25:03__

 > Just downloaded the app, some folk saying you dont need to turn on location but the app says I have to keep both location and bluetooth on.
 Glad we have a safe app here in Scotland! 🏴󠁧󠁢󠁳󠁣󠁴󠁿<br> :date: __2020-11-18 14:51:54__

-> I have not, thankfully been exposed to anyone who have tested positive for covid, but I have friends who use this app who have.
-From listening to them and hearing their experience proves that the Scottish app works<br> :date: __2020-11-15 03:26:08__